Welcome to Our Blog

 In celebration of International Women’s Day, we’re tipping our hats to the women who grow and make our wines.

-Whether you’re interested in pursuing a career in wine yourself or you simply like to drink great bottles, read on to discover what gets these five talented Napa Valley winemakers, enologists and winegrowers inspired about getting their hands dirty in the cellar and vineyard.
+Whether you’re interested in pursuing a career in wine yourself or you simply like to drink great bottles, read on to discover what gets these four talented Napa Valley winemakers and winegrowers inspired about getting their hands dirty in the cellar and vineyard.
 Then, check out this rare opportunity to acquire a gorgeously boxed Cabernet Collection featuring signed bottles from three phenomenal Women in Wine.

 A Viticulture and Enology graduate from UC-Davis, Nicole has always been struck by winemaking’s intersection of science, history, art and nature.
 She joined Far Niente in 2005 and worked her way from enologist to assistant winemaker before making her mark as the fourth winemaker in Far Niente’s almost 40-year history.
 Below, Nicole shares some of the best lessons winemaking has taught her and shares her advice to young women interested in pursuing a winemaking career.